hytechclub/capstone/Sessions/Session02.md

 Put up a countdown timer to make sure all teams submit in a timely fashion.

 Teams can submit via the form on the [homepage](../StudentDesc.md).
-Responses are available [here](https://docs.google.com/spreadsheets/d/1iIOR62L0Wsm-Hr9zidpZfSF1uCvrak0iqQzOkqJoki4/edit?usp=sharing).
+Responses are available [here](https://docs.google.com/spreadsheets/d/1dOPODNSgDy05VlWb5PcsclIUVbZRGow0kbp8W-TH-tA/edit?usp=sharing).

-## User Experience Lesson
-After teams have been formed, get into the [User Experience Lesson](../UserExperienceLesson/README.md).
-Students will hopefully be able to apply some of these concepts in the design of their product.

 ## Project Decision
 Students may already be set on project ideas... or they may be considering a few options.
 Each team should take this time to decide on a project.
 Instructors should approve each project idea to ensure that they are all feasible within the semester.
 When they decide on their project, they should also have a tech stack in mind.

 **By the end of this section, each team should have a project decided.**

 Teams can submit their project choice via the form on the [homepage](../StudentDesc.md).
-Responses are available [here](https://docs.google.com/spreadsheets/d/1FtA5P88cf68Mx2xGDK1M6aqNnbCBtf5n-Vx6fznXH3E/edit?usp=sharing).
+Responses are available [here](https://docs.google.com/spreadsheets/d/15udQZXIv-hW5vW_Ik7TlzXdGGosNa-BH4lfaZDvAt-Y/edit?usp=sharing).

 >_NOTE: Instructors should create GitHub repositories for each project once the projects have been decided_